Neilana/dotfiles_desktop_green/README.md

 ```
 sudo -E hardcode-tray --size 24 --theme Papirus
 ```
-`hardcode-Tray` provides some means to change the colors via comand line.
+`hardcode-Tray` provides some means to change the colors via command line.
 I couldn't to that.
 I don't know why, but `--color` option didn't work for me.
 In truth I didn't spend much time on that and just changed the color of SVG files with text editor.
 I have my Papirus icons located in `/usr/share/icons/Papirus/24x24`.

 #### Calendar
 I used [gsimplecal](https://github.com/dmedvinsky/gsimplecal) to show nice calendar window when clicking on date.